 Dr. Altamirano also notes that the structure of the class itself, aside from the option of an online degree, is formatted to help you succeed.
 Dr. Alamirano confides about his students, “We work with them.
 We don’t just say, ‘Okay guys, go do this assignment.’
 What we do in these five hours of class every day is we discuss.
 We then start doing an assignment in class together and then after that, they can finish at home faster.
 Everything has to be done more or less in class.”
 To help students conserve their valuable time outside of class, many tasks are started together at the end of a lecture, giving you greater freedom to focus on your other obligations.

 The program itself is offered in three different formats — fully online, fully on-campus, or hybrid.
 National was founded by a Navy veteran, with the goal of creating an educational format that would be accessible also to servicemembers and their families, no matter where they may be located.
 As a military-friendly college and Yellow Ribbon school, National provides guidance and services for military members transitioning to civilian life.
-For a glimpse into some of the resources National offers for veterans and active duty service members, including both an on-campus and a Virtual Veteran Center, visit this blog article.
+For a glimpse into some of the resources, National offers for veterans and active duty service members, including both an on-campus and a Virtual Veteran Center.

 Ready to Take the Next Step in Your Career?

 There’s no need to wait!
-Get started on your versatile BBA from National University today by visiting the Bachelor of Business Administration program page.
+Get started on your versatile BBA from National University today by visiting our Bachelor of Business Administration program page today!